CSPI-QE/ocp-ci-docs/docs/OCP_CI_Tutorials/Step_Registry/Step_Registry_Workflow_Guide.md

     A sample workflow that runs a chain before a test and a ref after the test.
 ```

-The workflow configuration above runs a both chain and ref before and after a test is run.
+The workflow configuration above runs both chain and ref before and after a test is run.

 Here is how we define and get each of the values in the configuration file above: